The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 Step into the colorful and playful world of WONDR Experience Amsterdam, an interactive attraction designed to spark creativity and curiosity.
 The museum features multiple themed zones, each filled with vibrant installations, oversized props, and playful setups that invite visitors to touch, move, and explore.
 Whether you’re experimenting with optical illusions, climbing through fun obstacle-style rooms, or capturing creative photos, every space encourages hands-on participation and imaginative play.

-👉 Discover the WONDR Experience in Amsterdam - read our full guide
+👉 See our full WONDR Experience Amsterdam guide

 Rembrandts Amsterdam Experience – Step Into the Dutch Golden Age